dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Duplicated information should be avoided when possible, as a general point of efficiency.
-This might include repeated information in hybrid certificates or in the communication of component certificates in additional to hybrid certificates (for example to achieve backwards/forwards-compatibility), or sending multiple public keys or signatures of the same component algorithm.
+This might include repeated information in hybrid certificates or in the communication of component certificates in additional to hybrid certificates (for example, to achieve backwards/forwards-compatibility) or sending multiple public keys or signatures of the same component algorithm.

 # Non-separability spectrum